-In the first seven months of 2019, more than 32,000 American horses were shipped to their deaths in Mexico and Canada.
+In the first 11 months of 2019, more than 59,000 American horses were shipped to their deaths in Mexico and Canada.

-The 2007 shuttering of the last horse slaughterhouse in the United States has done nothing to keep our horses from foreign killing floors or decrease the risk to human health from eating horse meat.
+The steady decline is all the more reason for Congress to end the inhumane work of kill buyers, yet the 2007 shuttering of the last horse slaughterhouse in the United States has done nothing to keep our horses from foreign killing floors or decrease the risk to human health from eating horse meat.

 Return to Freedom has worked hard to ensure a “defund amendment” is included in federal funding bills.
 This language prohibits the U.S. Department of Agriculture cannot use tax dollars to hire horse-meat inspectors.
 That has created an effective year-to-year ban on horse slaughter — but only within U.S. borders.

 Our focus has always been on passage of a permanent federal ban that not only stops horse slaughter in the United States but bars the export of our horses for slaughter.

 The slaughter pipeline